 Crete has an incredible wealth of historical sights including the world-famous ancient Minoan Palace at Knossos and the atmospheric deserted leper colony on Spinalonga Island near Agios Nikolaos.
 As for natural beauty, besides the long, sandy beaches that dominate the coastline, you can also hike Samaria Gorge.
-It’s European’s longest gorge and best visited with older children who enjoy walking.
+It’s Europe’s longest gorge and best visited with older children who enjoy walking.

 Our children adored the food in Crete.
-Simple Greek salads, fresh bread and perfectly cooked meats suited them to a tee.
+Simple Greek salads, fresh bread, and perfectly cooked meats suited them to a tee.
 Crete also has lots of tourist attractions aimed at families such as water parks and aquariums.
 As it was our son’s birthday during our visit, we treated him to a day out at Dinosauria, a very exciting Dinosaur theme park for a 4-year-old!
 I would highly recommend Crete to any family looking at visiting Greece.
 I’ve been there twice and can’t wait to go back.

 Contributed by Kirsty| Follow her on World for a Girl

 Situated in the Ionian group of islands in the far west of Greece Kefalonia is a big, green, mountainous island that has risen in popularity in recent years due to its natural beauty and its many and diverse activities for people of all budgets and walks of life.

 Families find it the perfect location for their Greek Odyssey with villages such as Fiscardo, Assos and Agia Effimia offering affordable accommodation in calm protected bays that are great for swimming, fishing and watersports.